jrderuiter/mcp-stdio-adapter/README.md

 # MCP stdio adapter

-Simple proxy that allows you to expose a remote MCP servers (streamable HTTP) as a local stdio MCP server.
+Adapter that allows you to expose a remote MCP servers (streamable HTTP) as a local stdio MCP server.
 Useful for using remote MCP servers in applications that only support stdio (such as Zed).

 ```mermaid
 graph LR